CodeReviewDAO/dxd_codereview/Reviews/318 - Cross Chain Token Bridge-Staking as a Service Solutions/6 - Cross Chain Token Bridge - Staking as a Service Solutions/README.md

 ![Staking contract security alerts](assets/staking_contract_security_alerts.png)
 ![Frontend security alerts](assets/frontend_security_alerts.png)

-Due to the security issues on the repository, and because this is the late milestone of the project, the submission should fail in this section.
-OP needs to fix the security vulnerabilities for this submission to pass the next review.
+Due to the security issues on the repository, the submission should PASS with Notes in this section.
+OP needs to fix the security vulnerabilities.

 # Final Conclusion